 New to ESSA, rather than separate school improvement grants and Title I dollars, state efforts must be unified and financed by a mandatory seven percent set-aside in Title I funding.
-The NDE has decided to use the bulk of its Title I funding to support the schools identified as "In Need of Comprehensive Support and Improvement."
-Schools identified as "In Needs of Comprehensive Support and Improvement" will complete a two-step process by first implementing a comprehensive needs assessment.
+The NDE has decided to use the bulk of its Title I funding to support the schools identified for Comprehensive Support and Improvement.
+Schools identified for Comprehensive Support and Improvement will complete a two-step process by first implementing a comprehensive needs assessment.
 The state then will distribute funding to applicants who show the greatest need.
 Improvement efforts will be supported by the NDE, Educational Service Units (ESUs), and capacity building at the school level.